rahulraopune/Snowden2.0/Argument Mining/README.md

                         'PROPN': 0}
 ```

 These are the parts-of-speech feature vectors generated for every sentence in the input file.
-Along with this, we also create the parsed tree / tag feature vectors for every sentence and later create Tfidf vectors.
+We have POS because it is a syntactic feature.

 **2. Features used in Tag / Nodes of parsed tree vectorizer :**